Kalmy8/Obsidian-DS-Base/Programming/OOP Basics/OOP Basics (3rd) lesson.md

 - Iterate through the list and call the speak() method on each animal, demonstrating polymorphism.

 **Task 3:**
-- Create a base class PaymentMethod with a method process_payment(amount) that raises a NotImplementedError.
+- Create a base abstract class PaymentMethod with an abstract method process_payment(amount)
 - Create subclasses CreditCard and PayPal that inherit from PaymentMethod.
 - Override process_payment() in each subclass to print a message indicating how the payment is being processed (e.g., "Processing credit card payment of $..." or "Processing PayPal payment of $...").
 - Create a list of different payment method objects.